University of World Economy and Diplomacy: Academics

 The training on the subjects of international relations, political science, global economy, and law is conducted by three departments, 22 chair departments, and eight centers and is given by 16 full professors, more than 70 holders of Doctor or Candidate of Sciences degrees, 55 associate professors and 87 qualified faculty members.
-Faculties for bachelor's degrees are International Economic Relations, international relations, and International law.
+Faculties for bachelor's degrees are International Economy, International Relations, Political Science, and International law.

+The University have international partnerships and cooperation agreements with universities and institutes in: Japan, South Korea, China, Russia, Azerbaijan, Belgium, France, Germany, Hungary, Italy, Kazakhstan, Lithuania, Spain, Poland, Switzerland, Tajikistan, Turkiye, Turkmenistan, Ukraine, United Kingdom, United States.